TeamGloomy/TeamGloomy.github.io/pages/mydoc/mydoc_mks_sgen_l_1_connected_sbc.md

 <div class="datatable-end"></div>

-Don't power the raspberry pi from the SKR.
+Don't power the raspberry pi from the MKS SGen L v2.0.
 Either us a 12/24v to 5v step down transformer or power the pi from the micro usb or usb-c port.

 ### Prepare the SD Card